amzn/selling-partner-api-samples/use-cases/vendor-direct-fulfillment/README.md

 To clean-up these resources, follow the steps below.
 1. Identify the clean-up script for the programming language of the Sample Solution App deployed to the AWS cloud.
     1. For example, for the Csharp application the file is `app/scripts/csharp/csharp-app-clean.sh`
-2. Execute the script from your terminal
+2. Execute the script from your terminal or Git Bash
-    1. For example, to execute the Csharp clean-up script in a Unix-based system, run `bash csharp-app-clean.sh`
+    1. For example, to execute the Csharp clean-up script in a Unix-based system or using Git Bash, run `bash csharp-app-clean.sh`

 ### 6. Troubleshooting
 If the state machine execution fails, follow the steps below to identify the root-cause and retry the workflow